informalsystems/quint/doc/rfc008-managing-apalache.md

 some mode of linking compatible versions of both tools.
 Both tools follow [semantic versioning][].

+The crux here is that both an upgrade and a downgrade of Apalache, relative to a specific Quint release, may maintain or break compatibility.

 Given that Quint calls Apalache, but not the other way around, it makes sense to maintain a list of compatible Apalache versions for a given Quint release.
 Broadly speaking, there's two options for maintaining such a list: